Don Gullett @ baseball-reference.com

 Holtzman: 9 innings, a complete game, 3 earned runs.
 ERA: 3.00.

 Gullett pitched 8 innings.
 He gave up 6 hits and 1 earned run.
 A second run scored on a defensive miscue - unearned.
-This is the kind of outing that, across a 162-game season, wins you the Cy Young.
+This is the kind of outing that, repeated across a 162-game season, wins you the Cy Young.
+Executed in a clutch World Series game, it can make you a legend.

 His offense gave him 1 run.

 Cincinnati won this game 2-1 in 15 innings.
-After Gullett left, four more Cincinnati pitchers - Borbon, Carroll, Hall, and Sprague - combined to throw 8 more scoreless innings of relief.
-The game went on for twice as long after Gullett departed as the time he spent on the mound.
+After Gullett left, four more pitchers held Oakland scoreless for eight more innings.
+The game went on for twice as long after he departed as the time he spent on the mound.

 Sprague, who pitched the 14th and 15th innings, got the win.
 Gullett got the no-decision.